Never let anything get in the way of pursuing your dreams. If you do, you will regret it.

-When I first published, How To Engineer Your Layoff in 2012, I heard an endless cacophony of doubters from readers and other bloggers who said the idea was stupid.
+When I first published, How To Engineer Your Layoff in 2012, I heard an endless cacophony of doubters.
+Readers and other bloggers said the idea was stupid.
 The most frequent things mentioned were, “why would anybody pay you to get laid off,” and “that sounds sketchy and not something I’d do to my company.”

 Today, I still hear the doubters even though quitting your job and leaving your colleagues in a bind is selfish.
 It is dumb to not try and negotiate a severance from a job you planned to quit anyway.
 If you plan to retire early, then all the more reason to try and negotiate a severance.

 Nine years later, I’ve received countless personal e-mails from readers telling me how the book helped liberate them from a bad job situation.
-One woman told me this summer she walked away with a $65,000 severance, when she would have been fine quitting with nothing.
+One woman told me this summer she walked away with a $65,000 severance.
+She would have been fine quitting with nothing.

 Another guy told me he not only walked away with over $100,000 in severance because he was a co-founder of the company that got acquired.
 He also sent me a glowing article an online publication wrote about his transition to angel investing.
 Nice work Eric!

 One doubter confessed he was let go with only two months of severance after eight years of work.
-I had to break it to him that his two months of severance was not severance, but mandatory WARN Act pay.
+I had to break it to him that his two months of severance was not severance.
+It was actually mandatory WARN Act pay.
 He sadly got zero severance and would have known this had he read my book.

 Although the book is not a runaway bestseller given how niche it is, it has helped everyone who has sent me a thank you e-mail, which is incredibly rewarding.
 Further, the book generates at least $40,000 a year in passive income.
 Not bad.